trueos/sysadm-docs/client_handbook/sysadmclient.rst

    Setup SSL - "Configure Certificates" tab

-This window is accessible by clicking the |sysadm| tray icon, then :guilabel:`Manage Connections`.
+This window is accessible by clicking the |sysadm| tray icon, then typing the system **root** password in the text field.
+This unlocks the :guilabel:`Manage Connections` options.
 Press :guilabel:`Import Certificate` to open a window to choose an :file:`.export` file.
 Type a valid Email Address and memorable nickname for :guilabel:`Create Certificate` to activate.
 Click :guilabel:`Create Certificate` to open the :guilabel:`SSL Passphrase` window.
 This window requests a password, then requests the password to be re-entered for confirmation.
 Enter the second password and click :guilabel:`Ok` to create the certificate.
+Upon certificate creation, the user can navigate to
-Upon certificate creation, the user can navigate to :menuselection:`Setup SSL --> View Public Certificates` to view and export a public key for a Server or Bridge Certificate, seen in :numref:`Figure %s <ssl2>`.
+:menuselection:`Setup SSL --> View Public Certificates` to view and export a public key for a Server or Bridge Certificate, seen in :numref:`Figure %s <ssl2>`.